Crowdsource student hangouts

 Attribute data in a pop-up

-From the Add pane, you can choose more data to add to the map.
+From the Add layer pane, you can choose more data to add to the map.
 Try searching for layers to add, such as the following:

 • Schools (yours and others nearby)